folio-org/docs/content/en/docs/ERM/Agreements/_index.md

 ## Searching for agreements

 You can search for agreements in the **Search & filter** pane.
 To search for agreements, enter your search terms in the search box and click **Search**.
 The search box searches through the Name, Description, and Alternative names fields.
+In order to limit your search to specific fields, check one or more of the  **Name**,  **Alternative name** and/or **Description** check boxes below the search box, and the search will only search through the selected fields.

 Note: When using the internal KB, click **Agreements search** in order to search for agreements.